 - Sore throat tea (serve it warm during winter in this sore throat tea with a little extra cordial and a splash of bourbon)

 The list could be endless, but I'm thinking that all drinks that are delicious with lemon/citrus, could work really well with just a little extra homemade elderflower cordial.
 However, some recipes are already sweetened, and if that is the case, you may want to reduce the amount of sweetener originally in the recipe.

 Cleaning the elderflower heads can be a bit tedious, but it is so worth it.
 Take one elderflower head and carefully shake it, so that the bugs fall off.
 You may want to do this outside or in a large sink.
 Place the free-of-bugs elderflower heads in a large, clean bowl.

 You will need a bowl that will fill at least 1 ½ gallons, or else you should divide the flowers among two or more bowls.
 You can also reduce the recipe, if that is necessary, it is pretty forgiving that way!

 Without citric acid

 Yes, it can be done.
 This recipe actually has citric acid in it, but it so easy to omit it.
-For 3 tbsp citric acid (1 packet in Norway, 50g), you can instead use 3/4 cup or 180ml lemon juice.
+For 3 tablespoon citric acid (1 packet in Norway, 50g), you can instead use ¾ cup or 180ml lemon juice.